 Science and Research, Monitoring and Assessment, Knowledge Management, Education, Communication, and Collaboration and Partnerships are fundamental complementary activities to support management in the Wadden Sea.
 The SIMP comprises trilateral strategies, plans and initiatives, challenges, and outlook in these fields.

 The global dimension of the Wadden Sea is not only apparent in its status as World Heritage property, but also in the fact that it is highly interconnected with other sites.
-Collaboration in programmes like the Wadden Sea Flyway Initiative, international cooperation with other World Heritage properties, and the UNESCO World Heritage Centre thematic programmes allow for mutual learning and developing solutions to enhance protection.
+Collaboration in programmes like the Wadden Sea Flyway and Swimway Initiatives, international cooperation with other World Heritage properties, and the UNESCO World Heritage Centre thematic programmes allow for mutual learning and developing solutions to enhance protection.

-The Wadden Sea World Heritage Site, as one of the largest protected areas in Europe, contributes to the EU Biodiversity Strategy for 2030, especially to the nature protection targets of protecting at least 30% of the EU’s land and sea, with one third thof for strict protection, but most importantly aids to build a coherent Trans-European Nature Network.
+The Wadden Sea World Heritage Site, as one of the largest protected areas in Europe, contributes to the EU Biodiversity Strategy for 2030, especially to the nature protection targets of protecting at least 30% of the EU’s land and sea, with at least one third thereof for strict protection, and aids to build a coherent Trans-European Nature Network.

 The TWSC actively contributes to the implementation of the Agenda 2030 for Sustainable Development, with its globally accepted Sustainable Development Goals (SDGs).